wecreatedigital/starter-wordpress/httpdocs/wp-content/plugins/wp-super-cache/readme.txt

 ### 1.2 ###
 * Garbage collection of old cache files is significantly improved.
 I added a scheduled job that keeps an eye on things and restarts the job if necessary.
 Also, if you enable caching from the Easy page garbage collection will be enabled too.
-* Editors can delete single cached files from the admin bar now.
+* Editors can delete single cached files from the Toolbar now.
 * Fixed the cached page counter on the settings page.
 * Some sites that updated to 1.0 experienced too much garbage collection.
 There are still stragglers out there who haven't upgraded but that's fixed now!
 * Supercached mobile files are now used as there was a tiny little typo that needed fixing.